Ex-Starbucks manager awarded $25.6 million in suit over firing after 2018 arrests of 2 Black men

 “A peacetime leader is very different from a wartime leader,” Starbucks attorney Richard Harris said during his closing arguments, Law360 reported.
 “These were turbulent times.
 Starbucks needed someone to show strength and resolution.”

-Phillips’ attorney, however, cited earlier testimony from a Black district manager, who was responsible for the store where the arrests took place, who described Phillips as someone beloved by her peers and worked around the clock in the wake of the arrests.
+Phillips’ attorney, however, cited earlier testimony from a Black district manager, who was responsible for the store where the arrests took place, who described Phillips as someone beloved by her peers and worked around the clock after the arrests.

 Phillips broke into tears and hugged one of her lawyers after the verdict was read, Law360 reported.
 In an email, Mattiacci confirmed the award amount and said the judge will consider awarding back pay and future pay, as well as attorney’s fees.
 Mattiacci told the New Jersey Law Journal that she will seek about $3 million for lost pay, and roughly $1 million on her fee application.
 Starbucks declined comment Tuesday.